Earn your certifications online with ACLS Training Center!

 We want all of our customers to be fully satisfied with our BLS, ACLS and PALS recertification and certification classes.
-So, all of our courses come with a six-month refund guarantee.
+So, all of our courses come with a three-month refund guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.
 We make it easy to meet the PALS certification Ohio specific and national requirements.

 We will refund 100% of your money if you are unhappy with our courses within the first three months.

 Sign up for an ACLS, PALS or BLS course from ACLS Training Center to find out why so many medical professionals are saving time and money by earning their provider cards online.
 You can easily complete your ACLS certification.
 Columbus, Ohio resident no longer need to worry about traveling to complete their training.

 Our BLS course, ACLS course and PALS course are all accepted in every state of the United States and are accepted in most international countries and regions.
 If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first three months.

 The team at the online ACLS Training Center works hard to stay up-to-date with new cardiac-related information and practices.

 2020 updated guidelines have been published by American Heart Association®, by enrolling in our courses you will receive our ACLS, PALS & BLS courses that follow 2020 American Heart Association® Guidelines for CPR and ECC.
 Please note that our company typically implements new training guidelines up to a year before AHA releases their updates.